streptomyces/ThereYouR/002rstudio.md

 * Environment and History
 * File, Plots, Help etc.

+### RStudio pane layout

+Use the drop down menus to do the following.

+    Tools -> Global Options -> Pane layout

+Arrange to have *Source* on the top left and *Console* on the top right.
+With this arrangement we can minimise two bottom panes most of the time and have more of screen space.

 ### Getting started

 * Comments begin with #.
 Everything after a # is ignored